Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

     Click this button to save any changes made.

 - *SFCC attribute ID*
-    Enter the Salesforce ID of the attribute that should not be imported to Salesforce.
+    Enter the Salesforce Commerce Cloud ID of the attribute that should not be imported to Salesforce Commerce Cloud.

-    > [Info] If you enter the IDs of custom attributes that should not be imported to Salesforce, note to add the prefix **c_**, that is, **c_AttributeName**.
+    > [Info] If you enter the IDs of custom attributes that should not be imported to Salesforce Commerce Cloud, note to add the prefix **c_**, that is, **c_AttributeName**.

 - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete)
     Click this button to delete the corresponding attribute.